bokeh/bokeh/sphinx/source/docs/user_guide/interaction/legends.rst

 .. note::
     Interactive legend features currently work on "per-glyph" legends.
-Legends that are created by specifying a column to automatically group do no yet work with the features described below
+Legends that are created by specifying a column to automatically group do not yet work with the features described below

 Hiding Glyphs